 Studies show that high strain increases the risk of Dementia, a memory loss problem.
 People aged between 45-65 that have hypertensive. are an easy victim of Dementia.

-People with high blood pressure don’t feel any symptoms of it like headache and sweating. hypertensive. usually doesn’t come with any symptoms.
-Because people never face any problem or health issue, they don’t get their strain checked.
+People with high blood pressure don’t feel any symptoms of it like headache and sweating.
+Hypertension usually doesn’t come with any symptoms, because people never face any problem or health issue.
+They don’t even get their strain checked.
 Even if you are healthy and feel fine, you should always get a health checkup on a regular basis.

 3- Younger people also have cardiovascular disease.